atsign-foundation/at_widgets/at_follows_flutter/README.md

 Scan the QR code of an @‎sign or type the @‎sign to follow.

 ### Sample usage
-The plugin will takes AtClientService instance to show the follows list of an @‎sign.
+The plugin takes AtClientService instance to show the follows list of an @‎sign.

 ```
 TextButton(